-Initially released only in Canada by Virgin Records, the Strawbs last full scale studio album features a number of new songs as well as a few reworkings of classic Strawbs tracks: "Tell Me What You See In Me" is given a new rock identity, whilst the live version of "Grace Darling" incorporating Willoughby's scorching lead guitar solos, which had become a popular part of the Strawbs' live performance, was captured for posterity.
+Initially released only in Canada by Virgin Records, the Strawbs last full scale studio album of the 20th century features a number of new songs as well as a few reworkings of classic Strawbs tracks: "Tell Me What You See In Me" is given a new rock identity, whilst the live version of "Grace Darling" incorporating Willoughby's scorching lead guitar solos, which had become a popular part of the Strawbs' live performance, was captured for posterity.
 The rare single The King was re-recorded, this time with Cathy Lesurf rather than Maddy Prior) and the new writing team of Demick/Hudson/Willoughby had two offerings on the album.
-Unusually (dictated by the requirements for indigenous Canadian content), the single and opening track was a non-Strawbs track - Might As Well Be On Mars, which nevertheless fits well into the Strawbs mould.
+The track "Forever Ocean Blue" was also a radio ident during Cousins' time at DevonAir

 Dave Cousins (vcls, ac gtrs)